-The hands are representative of the First Nations people Byellee, Gooreng Gooreng, Gurang and Taribelang Bunda and the Gladstone Region people.
-The feet are the First Nations people Byellee, Gurang, Gooreng Goreng and Taribelang and the people of the Gladstone Region walking together.
+The hands are representative of the First Nations people Byellee, Gurang, Gooreng Gooreng and Taribelang Bunda and the Gladstone Region peoples.
+The feet are the First Nations people Byellee, Gurang, Gooreng Goreng and Taribelang and the peoples of the Gladstone Region walking together.

-The colours of the hands and feet are from the Gladstone Regional Council logo and the colours of the ochre that was used by the first nations people and are a part of the land on which we were born, live and return to.
+The colours of the hands and feet are from the Gladstone Regional Council logo and the colours of the ochre that was used by the first nations peoples and are a part of the land on which we were born, live and return to.